Online Language Course Development

 - Limited offerings at other universities.
 Delivering these courses online makes them available to students at other universities who do not have access to such specialized courses.

-Participants will apply in the fall, attend various training sessions during the winter and spring, and develop the course over the summer.
+Participants will apply in the fall, attend various training sessions during the spring and/or summer, and develop the course over the summer.

-Proposals for Online Language Course Development grants are due November 6, 2020.
-More information on the timeline, procedures, and application process will be discussed at the LPII Info Session on Monday, October 19, 2020 and will be released on the LPII Canvas site that same day.
+More information on the timeline, procedures, and application process will be discussed at the LPII Info Session on Monday, October 18, 2021 and will be released on the LPII Canvas site that same day.